skalyaanamoorthy/PSLMs/README.md

   * tested on A100, RTX 3090
 * NVIDIA CUDA (tested v11) and CUDNN (if running inference)
 * HMMER (if generating MSAs)
+* Git LFS (if examining or analyzing reported data, including using Notebooks)

 # Demo /  Instructions